meanifreitas/dogs/README.md

 # :dog: Dogs

-Dogs is a social network for sharing photos of out beloved pets.
+Dogs is a social network for sharing photos of our beloved pets.

 The project was developed in React using Vite during the [Origamid](https://www.origamid.com/) course.